-• a facility fee for a colonoscopy performed at an Article 28 facility a second biopsy technique performed during a colonoscopy.
+• a facility fee for a colonoscopy performed at an Article 28 facility

 A facility fee is intended to cover the use of operating and recovery rooms and medicalsurgical supplies.
 The facility fee does not apply to non-Article 28 accredited office-based surgery practices.